genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 ## Seed and Genx

 A seed is a user-friendly, buildable template by Genesis for generating an application/platform project.
-It can be an approved baseline for multiple applications with of course, different owners and parameters and not just one.
+It can be an approved baseline for multiple applications with, of course, different owners and parameters and not just one.

-It is important to note that a seed acts like a standard baseline and even though it can be modified by seed owners, it should not be.
-Though the developers and testers are free to experiment on the applications they build on a seed.
+It is important to note that a seed acts like a standard baseline; even though it can be modified by seed owners, it should not be.
+However, developers and testers are free to experiment on the applications that they build on a seed.

 ## Correlation between a seed and Genx

-Genx is an in-house command line utility at Genesis that enables you to access a parameterised seed and generate a new project from that seed.
+Genx is a Genesis command-line utility that enables you to access a parameterised seed and generate a new project from it.

-This blank-app-seed facilitated by Genx is called the Quick Start Application and is used to create a basic genesis project.
+This blank-app-seed is called the Quick Start Application; it is used to create a basic Genesis project.

 When you create an application with Genx, you will see seed listings in different versions.
 There are only two seed versions approved by Genesis:
 - Seed A
 - Seed A (Next/Pre-Release)

-When presented, these choices enable clients to build on the official Seed A baseline, which is stable and provides early access to what is being prepared.
+When presented, these choices enable you to build on the official Seed A baseline, which is stable and provides early access to what is being prepared.
 The Seed A (Next/Pre-Release) version of the official seed A is for experiment or testing only.

 You should ignore any other seed version listings.